 The Bible, obviously (Adam and Eve don't die immediately, but still...), including its influence on all other Christian authors (like C.S.Lewis for the Narnia example).

-Slight subversion in Tamora Pierce's book Trickster's Choice.
-The main character is warned about the dangers of curiosity with this phrase.
+Slight subversion in Tamora Pierce's Daughter of the Lioness.
+Aly is warned about the dangers of curiosity with this phrase.
 In response, she tells the other character 'and satisfaction brought it back,' with a short complaint that no one seems to ever remember the second part of the saying.

 The Wizard of Oz remake Tin Man has the young D.G. set off the film's events; she insists on following a singing voice into a dark cave with ominous writing about evil darkness, a creepy, exploding rock face, and then on going in deeper to help a "little girl" crying for help.
 Her older sister Azkadelia rightly guesses the little girl wasn't what she seemed, and was in fact a (or perhaps "THE") Wicked Witch who was trapped there.
 She gets possessed for her foresight, and gets (rightly) more than a little peeved at her younger sister, setting her on a wicked rampage.

 BIMA Satria Garuda: The hero Ray's father, driven by scientific curiosity, opens a portal to a parallel world.
 Too bad the inhabitants of the other world now want to invade our Earth for its natural resources and kill Ray's parents first.